-Slater and Gordon has completed investigations and is now bringing claims on behalf of people who have lost money after investing in mini-bonds issued by Secured Energy Bonds and Providence Bonds, following their high profile collapse.
+Slater and Gordon has completed investigations and is now bringing claims on behalf of people who have lost money after investing in mini-bonds issued by Secured Energy Bonds, following their high profile collapse.
 If you have invested in the Secured Energy mini-bond and would like to discuss how we can help you in recovering your investment, please do not hesitate to contact us.

 Our investigation is being conducted on a No Win No Fee basis, and mini-bond holders can register their interest in the investigation below:

 Mini-bonds are a debt investment typically aimed at small investors.
 Mini-bond schemes seek a large number of small investors to loan funds to a company (the bond issuer).
 The bond issuer pools those funds and, after paying its own fees and overheads, invests the balance in another venture.
 Investors are promised regular interest payments, and their capital repaid at the end of a defined period.

 In the case of Secured Energy Bonds, investors were told funds would be used to build solar energy products.
 In the case of Providence Bonds plc and Providence Bonds II, investors were told funds would be used in providing “factoring” loans that would assist small to medium businesses with cash flow requirements.

 Investors in the three mini bonds were also told their investments would be guaranteed by the bond issuer’s parent company, and secured over the bond issuer’s assets by a charge given in favour of a Security Trustee.